-Highest and Best Use: The report must contain the appraiser's opinion as to the highest and best use of the property being appraised.
+Highest and Best Use: The highest and best use of a property in usually considered to be the most probable use of a property that is physically possible, legally permitted, financially feasible and the most productive to result in the highest value.
+The report must contain the appraiser's opinion as to the highest and best use of the property being appraised.
 If the purpose of the assignment is to provide a market value, the appraiser's support and rationale for the opinion of highest and best use is required.
-The appraiser's reasoning in support of the opinion must be based on the relevant legal, physical and economic factors.
 As land is usually appraised as though vacant and available for development to its highest and best use, the appraiser must provide opinions as to the highest and best use of: